top of page

 Thanks to SIP funding, the Open University, Coleg Cymoed and funding from the KFC Foundation we have done it!

-We now have 10 VR headsets and a small group of pioneers met every week- from towns including Blaenau Ffestiniog, Ruthin, Colwyn Bay, Llandudno, Penmaenmawr, and even Neath in South Wales to develop a virtual space which in Youth Shed develop became something much more than just a space to be.
-We began to think about ways to engage other young people with VR and using frame we began to create a VR escape room experience.
+We now have 10 VR headsets and thanks to a small group of pioneers from towns including Blaenau Ffestiniog, Ruthin, Colwyn Bay, Llandudno, Penmaenmawr, and even Neath in South Wales, we developed a virtual space.
+This led us to think about ways to engage other young people with VR and using frame, we began to create a VR escape room experience.
 Our creative writing group got together to help come up with clues for each of the objects and a skilled animator kindly helped us with making 3D versions of those objects which we've hidden around the college campus we then began to fill the space with Youth Shedz picture, banners, principles and logos and made it ours.

-Our VR headsets have also granted us more opportunities to further develop our connections in other communities by doing VR experiences for other organizations such as Holyhead Carers and Brighter Futures in Rhyl, where we get a group of their young people together and let them try a game on the VR, allowing them to try something new that they otherwise might not be able to experience, or even letting them try out our own VR escape room experience!!
+We are constantly building VR into opportunities to further develop our connections in other communities by doing VR experiences for other organizations, allowing young people to try something new that they otherwise might not be able to experience.

-We are also developing a County Lines VR experience, taking advice from our young people and the police, and some agencies in Merseyside who work around Gang Crime, to expose some of the behaviour and situations that young people need to be aware of.
+We are also developing a County Lines and Knife Crime VR experience, taking advice from our young people and the police, and some agencies in Merseyside who work around Gang Crime, to expose some of the behaviour and situations that young people need to be aware of.

 Youth Shedz has still barely tapped into the full potential of VR and we are constantly looking for more ways to utilize our headsets and to create the best virtual space possible which is accessible to everyone- even without a headset.
 Watch this space to see how we further develop using the VR.